Shopify/shopify-app-js/packages/apps/shopify-app-remix/docs/upcoming_changes.md

 ## Removing the REST API

 > [!NOTE]
-> The `v4_removeRest` future flag removed the REST API.
+> The `removeRest` future flag removed the REST API.
 > If you've already enabled the flag, you don't need to follow these instructions.

-In the next major release, the REST API will be removed from the `@shopify/shopify-app-remix` package.
+The REST API will be removed from this package.
 Please use the GraphQL API instead.
 See [Shopify is all-in on graphql](https://www.shopify.com/ca/partners/blog/all-in-on-graphql) for more information.